jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 # Implementation

 ## Mail senders {#mail-senders}
-A mail sender that wishes to receive complaints about their emails MUST place a Complaint-FBL-Address header in the message.
+A mail sender that wishes to receive complaints about their emails MUST place a CFBL-Address header in the message.
 The mail sender MAY place a CFBL-Feedback-ID header in the message out of various reasons.

 The receiving complaint FBL address, placed in the message, MUST accept by default {{!ARF=RFC5965}} compatible reports.